saminiir/saminiir.github.io/_drafts/2016-01-17-establish-your-cryptographic-identity.markdown

     "Sami Niiranen <saminiir@gmail.com>"
 {% endhighlight %}

 Next up, you have to come up with a passphrase for your master key.
-The Intercept has an insighftul article[^10] on the problems of passphrases and how to create robust ones (with Diceware).
+The Intercept has [an insighftul article](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/) on the problems of passphrases and how to create robust ones (with Diceware).

 After some dice rolling and as you have entered the passphrase, the master key will be generated.
 This master key IS your electronic identity, so the point is to handle it with care.
 Especially the private master key we'll evacuate to a safe place later on in this tutorial.